Jgar514/workhistory/README.md

 roles:
   [
-    "Follow all safety guidelines and regulations for service standards.", "Assisting with opening and closing duties, such as restocking the bar with garnishes, straws, and napkins, ensuring that Bartenders       have clean towels, glassware, etc.", "Speaking to customers, answering questions, handling complaints."
+    "Follow all safety guidelines and regulations for service standards.", "Assisting with opening and closing duties, such as restocking the bar with garnishes, straws, and napkins, ensuring that bartenders have clean towels, glassware, etc.", "Speaking to customers, answering questions, handling complaints."
   ]